bcbi/VersionVigilante.jl/README.md

 ## Using on GitHub Actions

-Add the following workflow to your repo:
+Add the following workflow to your repo in a workflow file named `.github/workflows/VersionVigilante.yml`.

 ```yaml
 name: VersionVigilante